tahirahcodes/ostickets-prereqs/README.md

 </br>

 <p>
-18. Right-click "Unnamed" to the left, select Create New>Databas, then name the new database osTicket.
+18. Right-click "Unnamed" to the left, select Create New>Database, then name the new database osTicket.
 </p>

 <p>